percona/k8spxc-docs/docs/users.md

 !!! warning

-    Do not use the default Percona XtraDB Cluster user passwords inproduction!
+    Do not use the default Percona XtraDB Cluster user passwords in production!